A. P. Patro

-Rao Bahadur Sir Annepu Parasuramdas Patro KCIE (1875 or 1876–1946) was an Indian politician, zamindar and education minister in the erstwhile Madras Presidency.
+Rao Bahadur Sir Annepu Parasuramdas Patro KCIE (1875 or 1876–1946) from Berhampur was an Indian politician, zamindar and education minister in the erstwhile Madras Presidency.
+As a member of the Justice Party, he participated in the First Round Table Conference.

 Patro was born in a rich and powerful family of Berhampur, Madras Presidency.
 He did his schooling in Berhampur and graduated in law from Madras Christian College.
 Patro actively participated in the Odia Movement and was a member of the Indian National Congress and later, the Justice Party.
 In 1920, he was elected to the Madras Legislative Council and served as the Minister of Public Works and Education from 1921 to 1926.
 In 1937, Patro was elected to the Odisha Legislative Council.
 He served as Speaker of the Assembly for a short time until his death in 1946.

 It was during Patro's tenure that the Andhra University was established.
 Patro was also responsible for creating the existing administrative system of Madras University.

 Early life

 Patro was born in Berhampur in Ganjam district, Madras Presidency.
 It is a matter of dispute whether he was born in 1875 or 1876.
 His father Narayan Patro was an affluent zamindar in Ganjam district.
 He belongs to Kalingi community which has dominant vote strength in that constituency.
 He had his schooling in Berhampur and graduated in law from the Madras Christian College.
 On graduation, Patro practised as an advocate during which his most important clients were the rajas and zamindars of Orissa.
 Patro gradually rose to become a district-level court pleader.